astroprofsmith/intromodern.github.io/_sources/c3fourvectors.md

 The reason those relations work (like $dx_0=-dx^0$) is because
 $dx_\mu$ can be written as $g_{\mu\nu}dx^\nu$, where $g_{\mu\nu}$ is a 4x4 matrix called "the metric".
+An object like the metric has rows and columns, so you need two Greek letters: the first counts the rows 0 through 3, while the second counts the columns 0 through 3, which gives you sixteen elements.
+So $g_{32}$ is the fourth row, third column of the matrix.
+This is just like in programming, if you had a two-dimensional array called $g$, then g[3,2] would be the fourth row, third column of that array.

 The metric holds the information about the characteristics of the space and coordinate system you are working in.
-For special relativity, all the off-diagonals of
-$g_{\mu\nu}$ are zero, and the diagonals are $-1,1,1,1$.
+For special relativity, all the off-diagonals of $g_{\mu\nu}$ are zero, and the diagonals are $-1,1,1,1$.
 Since all the values here are just $\pm 1$, we say we are in "flat spacetime".
 If the values deviate from 1, we say the space is curved.
 As a matrix, the metric for flat spacetime looks like:
 ```{math}
 :label: themetric
 g_{\mu\nu} =